Monthly Report

 #6: Skeletroid / nanontic

 A skeleton-robot avatar with intricate mecha structure visible inside a transparent dome head.
-The product page describes it as "a skeleton robot themed on a ghost," and the cover image immediately reads as the glowing eyes + antenna inside the dome. ¥2,500.
-The single mascot-shaped robot entry in March's lineup.
+The product page describes it as "a skeleton robot themed on a ghost," and the cover image immediately reads as the glowing eyes + antenna inside the dome.
+3,395 likes at ¥2,000 — the single mascot-shaped robot entry in March's top 10.

 The "outfit" concept differs from the rest of the picks here: the body itself is the costume — a white cylindrical chassis + a transparent dome head + flying-fan elements behind + exposed blue wiring inside the mecha frame + a slim blue antenna.
 The "ACTIVE" indicator on the eye-area display, the small camera-like detail inside the dome, and the thruster-shaped contours at the rear are all modeled out, with color variants delivered as PNG texture sets.
 The mechanical detailing itself becomes the character's identity, in place of the human-figure outfit other picks rely on.

 The lightweight construction is the standout: 31,574 polygons + Performance Rank Good — the lightest entry in March's top 10.
-While the rest of the top 10 sits in the standard / tall human-figure space at Poor or Very Poor rank, leveraging the robot × drone-style silhouette to land squarely in Good rank from day one makes this one of the few entries this month that's easy to recommend to Quest-standalone friends.
+While the rest of the top 10 sits in the standard / tall human-figure space at Poor or Very Poor rank, this build leverages the robot × drone-style silhouette to land squarely in Good rank from day one.
 32 preset expressions, 106 shape keys (92 expression + 14 other), AFK animation set up.

 The license is a modified VN3 license, published in JP / EN / KO / ZH, and texture data ships as PNG (per color variation) + PSD (default color only) — so a recolor route is built into the pipeline from the start.